matteoferla/Python_SmallWorld_API/README.md

 ## Usage
-The following searches for Aspirin in Enamine's make-on-demand space, Enamine REAL, which does not contain it as the latter is filtered by Lipinski's rule of five.
+The following searches for Aspirin in Enamine's make-on-demand space, Enamine REAL, which does not contain it as the latter is filtered by Lipinski's rule of five (Aspirin is actually [a terrible placeholder drug](https://www.blopig.com/blog/2023/08/placeholder-compounds-distraction-vs-accuracy/))

 ```python
 from rdkit import Chem